Preventing Image Bandwidth Theft With .htaccess

 1. Put all the images you wish to protect from being stolen (bandwidth-wise) in a separate directory.

 2. Create an ASCII text file named .htaccess and save it in that directory.
-Note that the name starts with a fullstop (or period) and is entirely in small letters (ie, lowercase).
-Cut and paste (unless you're using IE 6 in which case you just have to type it yourself) the following lines into that file:
+Note that the name starts with a fullstop ("period" in US English) and is entirely in small letters (ie, lowercase).
+Cut and paste the following lines into that file:

 SetEnvIfNoCase Referer "^$" locally_linked=1